The WaterSure Scheme can help you if your income is low and you use a lot of water, which makes managing your account and payments difficult.

 Eligible medical conditions

-You may be eligible for WaterSure if anyone in your household has a medical condition requiring significant water use, or one of the following medical conditions:
+You may be eligible for WaterSure if anyone in your household has a medical condition requiring significant water use.

 - Desquamation (flaky skin disease)